 But the focal point this week is the $719 million Lucas Oil Stadium that opened in 2008—the real reason Indianapolis is hosting Super Bowl XLVI.
 The stadium with a retractable roof was designed with a classic architecture similar to the nearby Hinkle Fieldhouse, the old basketball arena where tiny Milan High School won the state championship in 1954 in a game made famous by the movie Hoosiers.

 Indiana taxpayers paid 87 percent of the costs for the 67,500-seat football stadium; those who supported the expenditures were confident at least some of their investment would be returned if the NFL chose the site for the world’s biggest sporting event.
 And there was every reason to believe it would: The NFL has a recent history of awarding Super Bowls to cities with new, taxpayer-funded stadiums, as it did for Dallas last year.

 Ironically, the Capital Improvement Board of Marion County, which manages Lucas Oil Stadium, is expected to lose nearly $1 million on this weekend’s showcase event, according to the Indianapolis Business Journal.
 Expenses, including security costs, are expected to be $8 million, while revenues, including taxes, will be just over $7 million, the Journal reported.

 One reason for the shortfall is that the contract with the NFL required CIB to waive all its usual rental and use fees in order to host the game.

 “For the overall good of the city and state,” said Dan Huge, CIB’s chief financial officer, “we know that this is the right thing to do based on the economic impact it will have on the whole area.”

-This article appears in the Jan.
-30, 2012, edition of National Journal Daily.
+This article appears in the January 30, 2012, edition of NJ Daily.